oceanasterism/oceanasterism/README.md

   .
 <div align="center">  ╭─〔❨✧✧❩〕─╮
 <div align="center"> been living under a rock, inactive in most of my social medias but discord so idk what's happening online
   .

+<div align="center"> c+h, sitting with is ALWAYS WELCOMED don't hesitate to approch me when you are in need of it!
+<div align="center"> quick reminder; sometimes i turn off my public chats off so don't take it in the heart if you think that i was ignoring your chat! very sorry!

+  .
+<div align="center"> pfp doesn't belong to me ;ctto

+  .
 <div align="center"> always online here in pony town i rarely get off but i am usually offtab though, i only check when im about to disconnect, i only yap when i have a friend to yap with or a moot/stranger (soon to be friend)